 - Merit Badges and activity sessions for Scouts BSA will be capped.
 Participation caps will vary depending on the needs of the individual badge and activity area.

-- Cub/Webelos activities will be for one small group (den/pack) at a time.
+- Cub/Webelos activities will be for one group (den/pack) at a time.

 - The Dining Hall will be open.
-Meals will be served in two shifts, to avoid large crowds, and will be disinfected between groups.
+Meals will be served family style and each group will eat meals with their own unit at an assigned table.

-- Tents: Participants will be provided enough tents for three people to a tent.
-As recommended by the CDC, the tent occupants should sleep head to toe.
-Attendees are welcome to bring their own tents and units are encouraged to bring enough tents to sleep half their unit.
+- Tents: Participants will be provided enough tents for 4-5 people to a tent.
+Attendees are welcome to bring their own tents and units are encouraged to bring enough tents to sleep a portion of their unit should they not want to tent in groups of 4 male / female youth per tent and 4 male / female adults per tent.

-- Unit Equipment: In addition to additional tents, units are also encouraged to bring large tarps and camp chairs to increase their comfort.
+- Unit Equipment: In addition to additional tents, units are also encouraged to bring large tarps and camp chairs to increase their comfort should they want additional shaded seating in their campsites.

-- Masks: Masks are required.
-Participants are encouraged to bring plenty of masks for the week.
+- Masks: Masks are optional.
+Participants who wish to mask are encouraged to bring plenty of masks for the week.
 The Camp will have additional masks if needed.

 Further Information & Contact